mrcavalcanti/mosaicoo/docs/sources/developers/http_api/access_control.md

 `GET /api/access-control/users/:userId/roles`

 Lists the roles that have been directly assigned to a given user.
-The list does not include basic roles (Viewer, Editor, Admin or Grafana Admin), and it does not include roles that have been inherited from a team.
+The list does not include basic roles (Viewer, Editor, Admin or Mosaicoo Admin), and it does not include roles that have been inherited from a team.

 Query Parameters: